 The first rule of flight club?
 Layer up.

 The difference in cabin temperature between pre take-off and mid-flight can range from stuffy to arctic.
 Incorporating layers into your outfit means you can regulate the temperature and keep your body balanced.
 It may be tempting to reach only for your coziest oversized sweatshirt, but instead, layer a thin tank top, breathable t-shirt, and then your comfy sweatshirt, finishing with the jacket you had no room to pack.
-Speaking of jackets, a blazer is a great addition to dressing up a comfy airport look.
 Top tip: think ahead and leave a little space in your carry on for layer removal.

 Sunglasses and Hats

 Your outfit accessories are twofold with style and substance accounted for.
 Be strategic with how to dress at the airport – don’t pack away your sunnies, wear them on board and block out that harsh, cool-toned airplane lighting.
 Hats and headscarves are also multifunctional.
 Pull down a cap or wide-brim hat over the eyes as a makeshift sleep mask.
-Soft fabric bucket hats and satin bandanas are perfect options, as they won’t get in the way of you leaning back and getting comfortable.
-Plus, one thing less to pack.
+Plus, wearing your hat makes for one thing less to pack.